gauravk9000/Fall-Detection-Using-Computer-Vision/README.md

-# Fall-Detection-using-Image-Processing-and-Machine-Learning-
+# Fall-Detection-Using-Computer-Vision

-Falls are the major issues which occurs unexpectedly.
+Falls are some of the most common issues that happen frequently.
 This can also lead sometimes to death.
-Elderly persons are at the topmost risk and their life can also be in danger.
-There are lots of deaths caused due to the fall of elderly persons.
-This project aims to predict the fall as soon as it takes place.
+Elderly persons are at the highest risk due to which their life can be in danger.
+This project aims to detect fall when it occurs.

 Process